onflow/flow-nft/README.md

 ## Core Features

-The `NonFungibleToken` contract defines the following set of functionality that must be included in each implementation:
+The `NonFungibleToken` contract defines the following set of functionality that should be included in each implementation:

 ### Create a new NFT collection

-Create a new collection using the `Token.createEmptyCollection()` function.
+Create a new collection using the `Token.createEmptyCollection(nftType: Type)` function.

 This function MUST return an empty collection that contains no NFTs.